 ” – Maria Montessori

-This time we looked at a couple of examples of meadow using prompts.
-Misa looked at the colours of the sky, grass, flowers to decide which paint colours to use.
-We talked about shapes and forms of flowers, sky and grass.
+This time we looked at a couple of examples of a meadow using prompts.
+Misa looked at the colors of the sky, grass, flowers to decide which paint colors to use.
+We talked about shapes and forms of flowers, sky, and grass.
 We kept it very, very simple.